questdb/c-questdb-client/README.md

 ## If you don't see any data

-You may be experiencing one of these three issues.
+You may be experiencing one of these issues:

 ### QuestDB configuration

-If you can't initially see your data through a `select` query straight away, his is normal: by default the database will only commit data it receives though the line protocol periodically to maximize throughput.
+If you can't initially see your data through a `select` query straight away, this is normal: by default the database will only commit data it receives though the line protocol periodically to maximize throughput.

 For dev/testing you may want to tune the following database configuration